homepage

 Elfriendo.com - A MySpace-Related, Web 2.0-compliant European Start-up (2008)

 Issue Celebrities - What Happens to the Issue after a Celebrity Endorsement?
-(2007) [html]
+(2007) [html includes movie]

 A Censor's Network: Iranian Social, Political and Religious Sites.
 A Hyperlink Analysis Method for Censored Website Discovery (December 2006) [updated pdf]